Skip to main content

 Foods To Eat for Panic Attacks

-For starters, you need to be eating lots of green, leafy vegetables and fresh fruits.
-Lightly cooked vegetables will retain more nutrients.
-Broccoli, collard greens, and spinach are the top choices because they are loaded with fiber, folic acid, and iron.
+For starters, eat plenty of green, leafy vegetables and fresh fruits.
+Lightly cooked vegetables retain more nutrients.
+Broccoli, collard greens, and spinach are top choices because they are loaded with fiber, folic acid, and iron.

-Panic attacks begin in your central nervous system which means it’s essential to get adequate quantities of vitamin B, including vitamin B12, niacin, and thiamin, which will build up the nervous system and ensure it can contribute to a healthy stress response.
+Panic attacks begin in your central nervous system, so it's essential to get adequate quantities of vitamin B, including vitamin B12, niacin, and thiamin, which build up the nervous system and ensure it can contribute to a healthy stress response.
+[NIH source about B vitamins and nervous system function]

 Aim to get around 45 percent of your calories from whole grains.
-Thirty to 35 percent should be comprised of asparagus, beans, broccoli, and citrus fruits.
+Thirty to 35 percent should come from asparagus, beans, broccoli, and citrus fruits.

-Your meat consumption needs to be comparatively low – about 20 percent.
+Your meat consumption should be comparatively low – about 20 percent.
 Select lean meats and seafood as much as possible.
 The omega-3 fats found in tuna and salmon are very healthy.

 These are all-natural foods that are good for panic attacks.